nitasn/deep-learning-project/README.md

 The training Notebook solves the 1.b, 2 (for the 1.b part)

 ### Running instructions
 The training notebook was initially developed on Kaggle.com and later imported to Colab.
 The outputs from previous sessions are preserved within the notebook.
-To rerun the training process, we recommend downloading the notebook and uploading it to Kaggle's platform, then executing all cells using the "Run All" feature.
+To rerun the training process, we recommend:
+- downloading the notebook
+- uploading it to Kaggle's platform
+- then execute all cells using the "Run All" feature.
 <br>
 <br>
-For the testing notebook, execute all cells as they are set up to automatically load the model, download the weights, and retrieve example images from a public directory on our drive.
+For the testing notebook:

+- Execute all cells as they are set up to automatically load the model, download the weights, and retrieve example images from a public directory on our drive.

 The final cell in the notebook provides an option to classify your own image.
-To use this feature, upload an image to the Colab environment and input the image's path when prompted.
+To use this feature:

+- Upload an image to the Colab environment.
+- Input the image's path when prompted.

 ## Third Notebook
 [Training notebook link]()